-Each year the Walkington Award is awarded to a student whom the Award Committee considers to have achieved academic excellence over the previous twelve months while also demonstrating achievement in other areas such as community involvement.
+Each year the Walkington Award is awarded to a student whom the Award Committee considers to have achieved academic excellence over the previous 12 months while demonstrating achievement in other areas such as community involvement.
 The award is open to Year 12 students studying a full ATAR program at a local City of Karratha high school.